Alice Eduardo: Philanthropy

 Eduardo is also one of PeopleAsia's People of the Year 2017 awardees.
 In December 2018, she was honored as one of Forbes Asia's Heroes of Philanthropy 2018.

 Eduardo partly funded a pediatric ward in Philippine General Hospital (PGH).
 The isolation ward facility was inaugurated on February 18, 2015.

 Eduardo also funds building houses for the underprivileged through Habitat for Humanity, donates to the Philippine Red Cross, and supports programs of the Caritas Manila.

+Honors and Recognition

+In 2025, the University of Santo Tomas conferred upon Eduardo the honorary degree Doctor of Commerce, honoris causa, recognizing her leadership in commerce and contributions to industry and philanthropy.